ForrestGump-J/BCS23-Gartner-Talatala-Ubungen-BitPredict/README.md

 Pandas
 ## Instructions
 1. Clone the reposition to your computer.
-2. Run requirements.txt (located in Code Folder) in command prompt by typing py -m pip install -r, then drag and drop reruirements.txt into command propmt so the filepath is perfectly copied.
+2. Run requirements.txt (located in Code Folder) in command prompt by typing py -m pip install -r, then drag and drop requirements.txt into command propmt so the filepath is perfectly copied.
 3. Press enter.

 # BitPredict Project Proposal